 All of us debate, think, ask how to become a successful in our private and professional life.
 What is the recipe for the success?
-How people like Jeff Bezos, Elon Musk, Bill Gates, Mark Zuckerberg have achieved such a huge success?
-How can I do the same?
+How people like Jeff Bezos, Elon Musk, Bill Gates and Mark Zuckerberg have achieved such a huge success?
+How can I do the same with open source organization?

 Today we talk with one of the successful man – Rafał Korytkowski who made his first steps as a developer in one of the biggest open-source organization – OpenMRS.
 For those who don’t know, open-source mostly refers to the term of software (open-source software) which means that source code is publicly accessible—anyone can see, modify, and distribute the code as they see fit.
 Around open-source software are created communities which develop the code, refresh it, clean and keep it alive.
 Nobody pays them for that work, so they work as volunteers.
 Open-sources aren’t a new thing in XXI century, but in the last decade the popularity of open-source software (and organizations) has increased.
 Do you know that popular web engine – Mozilla Firefox or LibreOffice which is a solution for users who don’t want to pay for Microsoft Office are actually the open-sources?

 How to start?

 Let’s start from the beginning of your career and adventure with code.
 When you went to university, had you an idea for yourself, did you know what you want to do?
 How did the studies verify these initial assumptions?

 I knew precisely from around the age of 10 that I would be a programmer.
 I did not even have my own computer back then.
 I experimented with one at school and at my mother’s workplace.
 I truly submerged myself in the IT world when I got a computer for myself at the age of 12.
 My first lines of code I wrote in C++ soon after, followed by learning HTML, JS and PHP to create web pages.
 Only when I advanced my English in high school, I was finally able to read docs and access tons of programming knowledge that was not available in Polish back then.